Start9Labs/documentation/site/source/user-manual/backups/backup-create.rst

 Physical Drive
 ..............

+.. warning:: Backing up to USB thumb drive or SD card media is highly discouraged, as low-quality flash memory is easily corruptible.

 #.
 Ensure your backup drive is properly formatted.
 The recommended format at this time is ``exFAT``. **Do not** use ``fat32``.

 #.
 Plug your physical drive into your server.